 Your surroundings are in a mess.
 Your room is scattered with clothing and the sink in the kitchen is constantly full of dishes.
 You don’t’ care about cleaning up and just want to sleep all day.

-This Is Why Self-Respect Is Important
+Why Self-Respect Is Crucial For Happiness

 1. Self-respect exhibits toughness and moral nerve.